ebaran/docs/docs/tutorials/TutorialASA.md

 Step 2 Create a New Asset
 ---------------------------

-The ability to create asserts directly on the blockcahin is an exciting capability of the Algorand Blockchain.
-Possible uses include currency, game leader boards, points in a loyalty system, shares of an asset, and securities such as stocks, bonds, and derivaties.
+The ability to create asserts directly on the blockchain is an exciting capability of the Algorand Blockchain.
+Possible uses include currency, game leader boards, points in a loyalty system, shares of an asset, and securities such as stocks, bonds, and derivatives.

 !!!info
     The decimals value determines the placement of the decimal.
-For example, when `decimals = 2`, and the `amount = 1000`, the acatual amount is 10.00.
-So, when a  transfer of amount of 10 is made, the actual transfer is .10
+For example, when `decimals = 2`, and the `amount = 1000`, the actual amount is 10.00.
+So, when a  transfer of the amount of 10 is made, the actual transfer is .10

 !!! note
-	With the **Go** code solution, paste this snippet before the final curly brace `}` and uncommnet the import libraries at the top as needed.
+	With the **Go** code solution, paste this snippet before the final curly brace `}` and uncomment the import libraries at the top as needed.

     With the **Java** code solution, paste this snippet at the end of the `main` function, before the final two curly braces `}}`